Rio Rancho family found dead on Christmas honored with candlelight vigil

 RIO RANCHO, N.M.
 (KRQE) – It’s been nearly two weeks since a Rio Rancho family was found dead in their home on Christmas Day.
 On Sunday night, close friends and family held a candlelight vigil to remember their loved ones.

-While there was a lot of tears, many people chose to remember the good times they had with the family.
+While there were a lot of tears, many people chose to remember the good times they had with the family.
 Marilyn Velazquez’s co-worker said she had a big personality.

 Rio Rancho Police have been investigating their deaths as a murder-suicide.
 A family member found the four dead inside their Northern Meadows home, near Unser and Paseo Del Volcan.